-Gevo is in the process of identifying and performing early site development work for NZ2 and additional SAF production locations.
+We are evaluating and performing early site development work at several sites in the U.S. for other greenfield sites.
 These sites include several greenfield locations that are particularly advantageous in terms of potential economics, opportunities to decarbonize, and time to market.
-In addition, we are pursuing prospects with several existing ethanol plant sites.
+In addition, we are pursuing potential Net-Zero Projects with several existing ethanol plant sites.
 Existing ethanol plants need to be decarbonized with renewable energy or de-fossilized energy and/or carbon sequestration.
-Gevo has developed a preferred list of partners and sites with decarbonization in mind and is engaged in preliminary feasibility and development discussions with several of them.
+Gevo has developed a preferred list of potential partners and sites with decarbonization in mind and is engaged in preliminary feasibility and development discussions with several of these potential partners.
 We plan to give priority to existing industrial plant sites that have attractive potential economics and high predictability of timeline for decarbonization.